MicrosoftDocs/customer-voice/cv-docs/cv-faq.md

 - If the survey invitation owner doesn't have sufficient privileges to own responses, or if the response is anonymous, the survey owner is set as the response owner.
 - If the account of a survey owner has been disabled or the survey owner is unable to access the application due to licensing issues, the application user is set as the response owner.

-## I deleted data from Microsoft Dataverse but it is visible in reports.
+## I deleted data from Microsoft Dataverse but it's visible in reports.

-It is recommended not to delete data directly from Microsoft Dataverse.
-If you delete any data directly from Microsoft Dataverse, it is not synchronized with Customer Voice services.
+It's recommended not to delete data directly from Microsoft Dataverse.
+If you delete any data directly from Microsoft Dataverse, it isn't synchronized with Customer Voice services.
 If you want to delete any data, you must delete using the Dynamics 365 Customer Voice interface.

 ## Why does the application user require the System Administrator role?